baking-bad/bcdhub/docs/developer.md

 ```

 ### Data migration
-E.g. new field added to one of the elastic models.
+E.g. new field added to one of the models.
 You'd need to write a migration script to update existing data.

 #### 1. Pull migration script
 ```